salesforcecli/plugin-apex/messages/run.md

 - sfdx apex:test:run -t "MyClassTest.testCoolFeature,MyClassTest.testAwesomeFeature,AnotherClassTest,namespace.TheirClassTest.testThis" -r human
 - sfdx apex:test:run -l RunLocalTests -d <path to outputdir> -u me@my.org

-# resultFormatLongDescription
+# flags.result-format.summary

-Permissible values are: human, tap, junit, json
+Format of the test results.

-# classNamesDescription
+# flags.class-names.summary

-comma-separated list of Apex test class names to run; if you select --classnames, you can't specify --suitenames or --tests
+Comma-separated list of Apex test class names to run.

+# flags.class-names.description

+If you select --class-names, you can't specify --suite-names or --tests.

-# suiteNamesDescription
+# flags.suite-names.summary

-comma-separated list of Apex test suite names to run; if you select --suitenames, you can't specify --classnames or --tests
+Comma-separated list of Apex test suite names to run.

+# flags.suite-names.description

+If you select --suite-names, you can't specify --class-names or --tests.

-# testsDescription
+# flags.tests.summary

-comma-separated list of Apex test class names or IDs and, if applicable, test methods to run; if you specify --tests, you can't specify --classnames or --suitenames
+Comma-separated list of Apex test class names or IDs and, if applicable, test methods to run.

+# flags.tests.description

+If you specify --tests, you can't specify --class-names or --suite-names

-# codeCoverageDescription
+# flags.code-coverage.summary

-retrieves code coverage results
+Retrieve code coverage results.

-# outputDirectoryDescription
+# flags.output-dir.summary

-directory to store test run files
+Directory in which to store test run files.

+# flags.test-level.summary

+Level of tests to run.

-# testLevelDescription
+# flags.test-level.description

-specifies which tests to run, using one of these TestLevel enum values:
+Here's what the levels mean:

-RunSpecifiedTests—Only the tests that you specify are run.
+- RunSpecifiedTests—Only the tests that you specify are run.
-RunLocalTests—All tests in your org are run, except the ones that originate from installed managed packages.
+- RunLocalTests—All tests in your org are run, except the ones that originate from installed managed packages.
-RunAllTestsInOrg—All tests are in your org and in installed managed packages are run
+- RunAllTestsInOrg—All tests are in your org and in installed managed packages are run

-# waitDescription
+# flags.wait.summary

-sets the streaming client socket timeout in minutes; specify a longer wait time if timeouts occur frequently
+Sets the streaming client socket timeout in minutes; specify a longer wait time if timeouts occur frequently.

-# synchronousDescription
+# flags.synchronous.summary

-runs test methods from a single Apex class synchronously; if not specified, tests are run ansynchronously
+Runs test methods from a single Apex class synchronously; if not specified, tests are run ansynchronously.

-# detailedCoverageDescription
+# flags.detailed-coverage.summary

-display detailed code coverage per test
+Display detailed code coverage per test.

 # missingReporterErr